pouyabey/voip-help-desk-support-lab/README.md

 This project documents a hands-on VoIP support lab focused on common help desk and entry-level IT support tasks.

-The lab covers user setup, softphone provisioning, internal call testing, call routing, and basic troubleshooting in a small business VoIP environment.
+The lab covers user setup, softphone configuration, internal call testing, call routing, and basic troubleshooting in a small business VoIP environment.

 ## Project Overview

-In this lab, I set up a small business VoIP environment and documented both the configuration process and several support-style test scenarios.
+In this lab, I set up a small business VoIP environment and documented both the initial configuration process and selected support-style test scenarios.

 The project focuses on tasks that are relevant to help desk, IT support, and systems support roles, including:

 - user and extension setup
-- softphone deployment
+- Windows softphone configuration
-- internal calling tests
+- internal extension calling
-- ring group configuration
+- ring group configuration and validation
 - queue configuration
 - IVR / digital receptionist setup
-- office hours and after-hours routing
+- office hours configuration
 - troubleshooting documentation

 ## Skills Used

 - User provisioning and extension management
-- Softphone setup and client provisioning
+- Softphone setup and configuration
 - Internal call testing and validation
 - Call routing configuration
-- Ring group and queue setup
+- Ring group setup and testing
 - IVR configuration
 - Basic VoIP troubleshooting
 - Technical documentation